Unified Endpoint Management Explained: (Why) Does Your Company Need One?

 Implementing and deploying a Unified Endpoint Management solution is the first step towards increasing your cyber-resilience factor and, of course, achieving an unprecedented level of control over what happens inside (and outside!) your corporate network.
 In not so many words, it’s your go-to solution when everything goes boom around you.

-Introducing Heimdal™ Security’s EDR/ E-PDR suite or, as we call it around here, the closest you can get to authentic Unified Endpoint Management.
-Our suite consists of three award-winning products.
+Heimdal™ Security’s EDR/ E-PDR suite is the closest you can get to authentic Unified Endpoint Management and it consists of:

-Last, but not least, Heimdal™ Privileged Access Management, Heimdal™ Security’s Privileged Access Management (PAM) solution will help you get rid of creepers, increase your UA hygiene, and take full control of what goes on inside your machine.
+- Last, but not least, Heimdal™ Privileged Access Management, our Privileged Access Management (PAM) solution that will help you get rid of creepers, increase your UA hygiene, and take full control of what goes on inside your machine.
 As a bonus, Heimdal™ Privileged Access Management is the only PAM solution on the market that automatically de-escalates user rights on threat detection (requires Heimdal™ Threat Prevention).

 Unified Endpoint Management is poised to be the next best thing that happened to sysadmins since cloud computing.
 Has your company adopted UEM?
 If so, hit the comments and let me know what you think about this amazing piece of technology.